-Essentially, the idea of the release is to allow fans to play previously console exclusive games all on a single handheld device.
-Added by the updated graphics and mechanics, the game fulfills the long-time requests of fans of the Super Mario series from including the N64's Super Mario 64 to Wii's Super Mario Galaxy.
+Essentially, the idea of the release is to allow fans to play previously console-exclusive games all on a single handheld device.
+Added by the updated graphics and mechanics, the game fulfills the long-time requests of fans of the Super Mario series from including the N64’s Super Mario 64 to Wii’s Super Mario Galaxy.

-While some fans are content with the release due to particular feelings of nostalgia towards their childhood games, with the lack of updated content or technical improvements, the collection serves as another example of Nintendo’s growing interest in capitalizing its older iconic franchises.
+While some fans are content with the release due to particular feelings of nostalgia towards their childhood games, with the lack of updated content or technical improvements, the collection serves as another example of Nintendo’s growing interest in capitalizing on its older iconic franchises.

 To begin, this demand for older Nintendo games to be remastered in newer consoles stemmed from the frustrations of having to deal with outdated equipment and systems to play early games.
-With Super Mario 3D All-Star’s release, the switch over has shown to improve certain aspects of “specific” games.
+With Super Mario 3D All-Star’s release, the switch over has been shown to improve certain aspects of “specific” games.
 For example, Mario Galaxy on the Nintendo Switch can run at 1080p resolution at 60FPS, which is considered a significant improvement compared to the quality in its original console.